Stefan George: Making of a poet

-Personal life

 Ida Coblenz

-Many years later, Stefan George told his friends that there had been a woman who was "my world".
-George met Ida Coblenz, a wealthy and cultured German Jewish heiress who both admired his poems and showed very deep insights into them, at Bingen am Rhein in 1892.
-Many of George's poems in Preisgedichte, Das Jahr der Seele (1897), and even in Der Siebente Ring (1907), were inspired by her.
+In 1892, George met Ida Coblenz, a wealthy and cultured German Jewish heiress who not only admired his poetry but also demonstrated deep insight into his work.
+Their meeting took place in Bingen am Rhein.
+Many of George’s poems in Preisgedichte (1895), Das Jahr der Seele (1897), and even Der siebente Ring (1907) were inspired by her.Years later, George told his friends that there had once been a woman who was "my world".

 George saw Ida often, particularly in the fall of 1894 and the summer of 1896.
 Ida's brief and unhappy arranged marriage to Leopold Auerbach, a Jewish businessman from Berlin, did nothing to interrupt her relationship with George.
 When Ida, however, began a relationship with the married poet Richard Dehmel, whom she later married in 1901, George viewed Ida's decision as a betrayal of the worst order.
-Dehmel, due to his Marxism, Bohemianism, and, "sensual glorification of life as it is", stood for everything that George detested in German poetry in Imperial Germany.
+Dehmel, due to his Marxism, Bohemianism, and "sensual glorification of life as it is", stood for everything that George detested in German poetry in Imperial Germany.

 After meeting Dehmel before Coblenz's house in Bingen, George wrote to her, "Our [friendship] arises from the fact that each of us is able to communicate what he thinks great and noble to the other – it rises and falls with this ability – and disappears entirely when something appears great and noble to one which is brutal and debased to the other."